Creating a Kubernetes cluster

 - Volume Size: The amount of local storage allocated to each worker node.

-- Autoscaler Min: The minimum number of worker nodes to run in the cluster at any time.
+- Autoscaler Min: The minimum number of worker nodes to run at any time.

 - Autoscaler Max: The maximum number of worker nodes the cluster automatically scales to, in the event that the current number of nodes cannot handle the deployed workload.